PaulAStone/Assignments/README.md

 In week 1, we introduced students to Git and GitHub, and explained the general work flow for the class.
 We had students fork the class repository to their own IU-Enterprise GitHub account, and then clone that repository onto their classroom desktop.

+### CONTENTS
 * **Course Goals:** Computer Setup; Intro to Git.
 This can be completed once weeks 1 and 2 are split

 ##Week2: R Workshop
+In week 2, we introduced students program R and the R Studio development environment.
+Students completed basic calculations, statistics, and data manipulation.

 * **To be added:** This can be completed once weeks 1 and 2 are split

 ##Alpha: Within-site diversity